FAQ’s on Farming Tools / Frequently Asked Questions About Farming Tools:

 The main aim of testing agricultural equipment like pumps, engines and other machinery is to understand their functionality and performance characteristics under different agro-climatic conditions.
 The test is carried out to prove the efficiency of the machine or implements that were successful in other regions so as to introduce them into other countries or regions.
 Farm machinery is tested to help the Bureau of Indian Standards to formulate different standards for implementing and machines.

-The testing process is not mandatory, but there is testing institutes which do perform this task so as to provide a performance report of the equipment.
+The testing process is not mandatory, but there are testing institutes that do perform this task so as to provide a performance report of the equipment.

 What is the use of plough?